-Freelancers enjoy work flexibility, like setting their hours and working from anywhere in the world.
+Freelancers enjoy flexibility, like setting their hours and working from anywhere worldwide.
 The pandemic has proved that work can be done remotely without losing quality or efficiency.
 The pandemic has also given rise to the gig economy without any intention.
 The freelancing journey has become easier, as freelancers can now get a freelancer visa and work legally with regulations supporting their business.

 Dubai and Abu Dhabi are ranked among the best places to live and work, and living in the UAE is an attractive option for freelancers.
 The UAE government has recently introduced the freelancer permit for residents and the freelance visa for foreigners, which is great news for freelancers wishing to live and work in the UAE.

-If you are interested in a UAE freelance visa, Dubai provides a freelancer visa.
-If you are interested in getting a freelancer visa in Dubai or interested in living in Dubai, we hope here to provide a helpful guide.
+Dubai provides a freelancer visa if you are interested in a UAE freelance visa.
+If you are interested in getting a freelancer visa in Dubai or living in Dubai, we hope to provide a helpful guide.
 It’s important to note that no matter where you got your freelancer visa or permit, you can still live anywhere in the UAE.
 So, we’ll mainly focus on how you can get a Dubai freelance visa while mentioning the other cities that offer a freelancer permit and visa.

-But before we get started, let’s ensure you understand all the terms related to freelancing in the UAE.
+But before we start, let’s ensure you understand all the terms of freelancing in the UAE.

 Your Guide to Freelancing in UAE: Terms You Should Be Familiar With